brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 ## Node

+Nodejs is basically a way to run js outside the context of  the browser.
+Powered by V8.
+We can use node for many things like tooling and servers.

+- Scott Moss, FrontEndMasters (API design with node js)

 The main idea of Node.js: use non-blocking, event-driven I/O to remain lightweight and efficient in the face of data-intensive real-time applications that run across distributed devices.